xiangzhai/FretsonFire/readme.txt

   |  1.
 Introduction                                                   |
  >>-------------------------------------------------------------------->>

-  Frets on Fire is a game of musical skill and fast fingers.
-The aim of the game is to play guitar with the Leap Motion http://leapmotion.com as accurately as possible.
+  Frets on Fire M.O.D is a game of musical skill and fast fingers.
+The aim of the game is to play guitar with the keyboard or Leap Motion http://leapmotion.com as accurately as possible.

  >>-------------------------------------------------------------------->>
   |  2.
 Requirements                                                   |